lijulat/HPE-LP-MentorMe-Services/README.md

 ## Running Tests
-Make sure your configurations are right.
+Make sure your configurations are right and there are no special characters in file path for example whitespace.

 ``` bash
 mvn clean test